 Although, ordering a peppermint tea doesn’t seem as satisfying as a Latte with one sugar, but the benefits are worth it…

-I concentrated so much on documenting images of the food I was eating, I didn’t pay much attention to images of my body… but here are 3 images to show the changes over the 30 days, as you can see, I am more toned now…
+I concentrated so much on documenting images of the food I was eating, I didn’t pay much attention to images of my body… but here are some images to show the changes over the 30 days, as you can see, I am more toned now…

 I hope you have enjoyed following our journey of the Popcylce 30 days to Summer Challenge, it really has been a life changing experience and I would really encourage making more mindful decisions when it comes to diet.